aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/timelines/draw-timeline-while-rendering-excel-to-pdf/_index.md

 ---

 ## **Draw Timeline while rendering Excel to PDF**

-If you have an Excel file which has a timeline applied to it and you want to export the Excel to PDF with the timeline settings, Aspose.Cells now supports this by default.
+If you have an Excel file that has a timeline applied to it and you want to export the Excel to PDF with the timeline settings, Aspose.Cells now supports this by default.
 You simply export the Excel file with a timeline to PDF, and the generated PDF will show the timeline applied.

 The following sample code loads the [sample Excel file](input.xlsx) that contains an existing timeline.
-It then saves the workbook as [output PDF file](out.pdf).
+It then saves the workbook as the output PDF file ([output PDF file](out.pdf)).
 The following screenshot compares the source Excel file and the generated PDF file.

 <img src="out.png" width="60%">